TheRealProffy/pshs-bio1-q3-project/README.md

 # PSHS: Bio1 Q3 Project
-A repository of my creative output in Bio. #boycottCanva
+A repository of my creative output in Bio. #boycottCanva (jk)